marhop/xml-processing/xslt/README.md

 In case you have problems understanding the identity transform used in the solutions of exercises 3-5, [Wikipedia has an article about it](https://en.wikipedia.org/wiki/Identity_transform).

+There is obviously no XSLT solution of exercise 6 -- XSLT is not intended for XML validation.